gauntface/gaunt.dev/content/blog/2019/01/19/crimp-housing-for-makers.md

 ---
 title: "Crimp Housing for Makers"
-excerpt: "I would have loved for someone to have told me about crimp housing when I first started playing around with electronics."
+description: "I would have loved for someone to have told me about crimp housing when I first started playing around with electronics."
 mainImage: "/images/blog/2019/2019-01-19/electronics-mess.jpg"
 primaryColor: "#5DBCD2"